railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Margins on sales orders
 ------------------------------

-If you want to check your margins on sales orders you can install the sale_margin module.
+If you want to check your margins on sales orders you can install the ``sale_margin`` module.
 This will add margins calculated on each order line and on the order total.

 .. image:: images/sale_margin.png
     :align: center

-*An order with the module sale_margin.*
+*An order with the module ``sale_margin``.*

 The margin on each line is defined as the quantity sold multiplied by the sale price for the customer less the cost price of the products.
 By default, products are managed using standard price in Open ERP (cost price fixed manually and reviewed once per year).
 You can change that to “Average Weighted Price”, meaning that the product cost fluctuates with purchases from suppliers.
 After product receipt you can even add fixed costs such as delivery costs in the cost of each product.

-Open ERP supports a third method of updating the cost price of products using the module *product_extended*.
+Open ERP supports a third method of updating the cost price of products using the module ``product_extended``.
 This will add a button on the product form which will permit you to automatically recalculate the cost price for the selected products.
 The cost price is then calculated as a function of the raw materials and the operations carried out (if the products have been manufactured internally so that you know their costs).

 Margins by product
 --------------------

-To follow the margins by product, you should install the module *product_margin*.
+To follow the margins by product, you should install the module ``product_margin``.
 Once the module is installed you can look at the margins by product using the menu *Products > Reporting > Margins by Product*.

 When you've clicked on the menu, Open ERP asks for an analysis period and the state of invoices.
 If no period is given, Open ERP will calculate margins on all of the operations without restriction.
 By default, however, Open ERP proposes a period of the last 12 months for analysis.